covalenthq/bsp-geth/README.md

 PONG
 ```

-We are now ready to start accepting stream message into redis locally
+We are now ready to start accepting stream message into redis locally.
+Kindly note that [redis streams](https://redis.io/docs/manual/data-types/streams/) uses in-memory data structures to store new messages (but those are written to disk at the time of exit / closing the server) and can lead to large memory requirements if not managed properly.

-Now start `geth` from root with the given configuration, here we specify the replication targets (block specimen targets) with redis stream topic key `replication`, running `geth` in full `syncmode`, exposing the http port for the geth apis are optional.
+Now start `geth` from root with the given configuration, here we specify the replication targets (block specimen targets) with redis stream topic key `replication-1`, running `geth` in `full` or `snap` syncmode, exposing the http port for the geth apis are optional. bsp-geth can be run as usually run when run as a full / snap node with the extra flags provided here.

 Prior to executing, please replace `<user>` with correct local username within the `--datadir` flag.
 Everything else remains the same as given below.